Unleash/unleash-client-python/docs/customstrategies.md

         return default_value
 ```

 * Create a dictionary where the key is the name of the custom strategy.
+Note: The key must match the name of the custom strategy created on the Unleash server exactly (including capitalization!).

 ```
 my_custom_strategies = {"amIACat": CatTest}